felixdorn/onboard/README.md

     ->route('user.verify', ['foo' => 'bar'])
 ```

-You may pass a closure to resolve a route like shown below.
+You may pass a closure to resolve a route:
 ```php
 Onboard::add('Step 2')
     ->route(function () {